DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/providing-data/supported-data-sources.md

 * [Object Data Source](#object-data-source)

 To create a Federated data source with the **Data Source Wizard**, see [Binding to Federated Data Source](binding-to-federated-data-source.md).

-## Object Data Source

-The Dashboard Designer provides a connection to an object data source defined in a separate class within a current project.

-To create a connection to an Object data source, see [Binding to Object Data Sources](binding-to-object-data-sources.md).

-## Entity Framework Data Source

-The Dashboard Designer allows you to connect to an Entity Framework data source defined within the current project from an external assembly containing the required context.

-To create a connection to an EF data source, see [Binding to EF Data Sources](binding-to-ef-data-sources.md).